Teams, tales and tips – a guide to the local game

-Trawlermen and tourists built Grimsby and Cleethorpes, the adjoining Humberside port and resort now back on the Football League map after a six-year absence.
+Trawlermen and tourists built Grimsby and Cleethorpes, the adjoining Humberside port and resort back on the Football League map for six years until relegation in 2021.

-Representing the fishing community since 1878, based at Blundell Park by the seafront at Cleethorpes since 1899, Grimsby Town swept back to League Two after a play-off win at Wembley in May 2016.
+Representing the fishing community since 1878, based at Blundell Park by the seafront at Cleethorpes since 1899, Grimsby Town had swept back to League Two after a play-off win at Wembley in 2016.

 Marketed with its smarter neighbour as Greater Grimsby, mocked in Sasha Baron Cohen’s movie of the same name in 2016, Grimsby has not featured in football’s hierarchy since the 1930s.
 The Mariners made two FA Cup semi-finals in the immediate pre-war period, one attracting a record attendance at Old Trafford that stands to this day.
 They haven’t graced the top flight since 1948.

 Cut off by water on one side and miles of marshes and farmland on the other, Grimsby has proved a hardy if modest footballing outpost.
 The divide between Grimsby and Cleethorpes is barely visible – between them, Park Street is also parallel to Peaks Parkway, where a new stadium has long been proposed – whereas the might Humber estuary not only separates the Mariners from nearest rivals Hull City but sedate Lincolnshire from sports-mad East Yorkshire.

 While rugby league, cricket and football are followed with passion north of the Humber, Lincolnshire is where you might find stock-car racing, roller derby and, back in the day, bandy on the Fens.